 - 1. Requests for tuition waivers must be renewed each academic term.
+An academic term is either the fall or spring term for on-campus undergraduate programs or the nursing winter, summer, or fall terms for the RN-BSN Degree Completion Program.
 The tuition waiver applications are available from the Business Office and the processing sequence below should be followed. - 2.
-All full-time employees of Davis & Elkins College are eligible to take one course offered by Davis & Elkins College per semester for credit or audit tuition free provided that the employee has been employed full-time by the College for at least six months and is in good standing.
-Moreover, employees must have the permission of their supervisor prior to registering for a course. - a.
-Courses in which an employee is requested to enroll by his/her supervisor are not considered in the above one-course limit, provided that such enrollment is approved by the appropriate Cabinet member for the department. - b.
-An employee's attendance in a course generally should not conflict with the employee's work schedule.
-If an employee's supervisor permits the employee to take a class during his or her regular working hours, the employee must make up the hours missed at times acceptable to the employee's supervisor. - 3.
-The tuition waiver benefit does not include payment for fees and other related expenses such as lab fees, service fees, graduation fees, books and any applicable taxes. - 4.
-This tuition waiver benefit does not apply to graduate classes. - 5.
-The tuition waiver benefit does not apply to Summer School.
+All full-time employees of Davis & Elkins College are eligible to take one course offered by Davis & Elkins College per academic term for credit or audit tuition free provided that the employee has been employed full-time by the College for at least six months and is in good standing.
+Moreover, employees must have the permission of their supervisor prior to registering for a course.

-- 6. Employees applying for a waiver must complete all relevant financial aid forms.
+- a.
+Courses in which an employee is requested to enroll by his/her supervisor are not considered in the above one-course limit, provided that such enrollment is approved by the appropriate Cabinet member for the department. - An employee's attendance in a course generally should not conflict with the employee's work schedule.
+If an employee's supervisor permits the employee to take a class during his or her regular working hours, the employee must make up the hours missed at times acceptable to the employee's supervisor. - The tuition waiver benefit does not include payment for fees and other related expenses such as lab fees, service fees, graduation fees, books and any applicable taxes. - This tuition waiver benefit does not apply to graduate classes. - 5.
+The tuition waiver benefit does not apply to Summer School. - 6.
+Employees applying for a waiver must complete all relevant financial aid forms.
 An employee who does not follow the above procedure will be charged the full tuition amount for the number of courses taken.
 Any financial aid, grant, or scholarship the student is awarded will be used by the College to offset the tuition waiver benefit.
 Tuition waiver recipients are not eligible to receive scholarships funded by Davis & Elkins College.
 Moreover, employees who are in default on Federal Stafford Loans at the time of the tuition waiver request are not eligible for the benefit. - 7.
 Recipients of the tuition waiver benefit must meet the academic program requirements for admission and are subject to all applicable academic policies and procedures.
-Moreover, to remain eligible for the benefit in future academic terms, the employee must maintain a minimum cumulative GPA of 2.0. - 8.
-The tuition waiver benefit is subject to space availability in the course, giving regular tuition paying students priority.
+Moreover, to remain eligible for the benefit in future academic terms, the employee must maintain a minimum cumulative GPA of 2.0. - The tuition waiver benefit is subject to space availability in the course, giving regular tuition paying students priority.